akash97s/FlaskRestAPI_Assignment/README.md

 Flask Rest API
 This appication helps in detecting whether an image is Colored or Black & White Tech stack: Flask + Javascript + Bootstrap

+Implement:
+1. Clone repo
+2. From repo -> python app.py
+3. Go to link provided by Flask server

 Steps:
 1. Go to detect page
-2. Choose the image file
+2. Choose the image file from TestImages folder
 3. Click the submit button to get the result

 Home page: